annmary25/Home-Loan-Status-Prediction/README.md

 #### Using github

 - Clone the complete project using `git clone https://github.com/annmary25/Home-Loan-Status-Prediction.git`
+-  Complete the following steps inside the directory `Home-Loan-Status-Prediction`
     - Create python3 virtual environment using `virtualenv -p python3 {name_of_environment}`
     - Activate the environment using `source {path_to_virtual_environment}/bin/activate`
     - Install the dependencies using `pip install -r requirements.txt`
     - Finally run the project using `python app.py`

 #### Using Docker